 Drying Cloth Diapers

-All diapers may be line dried, and many diapers can be put in the dryer.
-If your diapers contain elastic parts or a water-resistant coating, check the manufacturer’s instructions to make sure the high heat of the dryer won’t damage the diapers.
-Many parents choose to line dry their cloth diapers because sunlight acts as a natural bleaching agent.
+All diapers may be line-dried, and many diapers can be put in the dryer.
+If your diapers contain elastic parts or a water-resistant coating, check the manufacturer’s instructions to ensure the dryer’s high heat won’t damage the diapers.
+Many parents choose to line dry their cloth diapers because sunlight is a natural bleaching agent.